Hanamanta-Patil/Hanamanta-Patil/README.md

 - 👋 Hi, I’m @Hanamanta-Patil
-- 👀 I’m interested in Data analysis and visukaisation
+- 👀 I’m interested in Data analysis and visualization
 - 🌱 I’m currently learning pyhton for data science
 - 💞️ I’m looking to collaborate on Data sciecne projects
 - 📫 How to reach me patilhanamanta@gmail.com, +91 9880977874